-Testing will be carried out for Cause Testing:
+Testing will be carried out for Cause and pre-employment (I.e., day 1) testing:

 3.1 For Cause

 For cause testing will apply to any employee or agency worker across all areas of the Council.
 When there is cause to believe that an individual's behaviour and/or performance at work are impaired by drugs/alcohol, they may be required to undertake the drug/alcohol testing procedure.
 See Appendix D for the procedure to be followed.